utopia-foss/dantro/doc/plotting/plot_functions.rst

 Add custom plot ``kind``\ s that support faceting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 While the already-available plot kinds of the facet grid cover many use cases, there is still room for extension.
-As part of the :py:mod:`~dantro.plot_creators.ext_funcs.generic` plot functions module, dantro provides the :py:class:`~.make_facet_grid_plot` decorator that wraps the decorated function in such a way that it becomes facetable.
+As part of the :py:mod:`~dantro.plot.funcs.generic` plot functions module, dantro provides the :py:class:`~.make_facet_grid_plot` decorator that wraps the decorated function in such a way that it becomes facetable.

 That means that after decoration: